+INFORMED CONSENT

-INFORMED CONSENT survey.
-I would like to ask you about your health (and the he and I am working with (NAME OF ORGANIZATION).
-We are children.
-We would very much appreciate your participation in this ealth of your children).
-This information will help the government to plan is minutes to complete.
-Whatever information you provide will be kept Participation in this survey is voluntary and you can choose we hope that you will participate in this survey since your vie Participation in this survey is voluntary and you can choose not to answer any individual question or all of the questions.
+Hello.
+My name is \\\\\\\ and I am working with (NAME OF ORGANIZATION).
+We are conducting a national survey about the health of women and children.
+We would very much appreciate your participation in this survey.
+I would like to ask you about your health (and the health of your children).
+This information will help the government to plan health services.
+The survey usually takes between 20 and 45 minutes to complete.
+Whatever information you provide will be kept strictly confidential and will not be shown to other persons.

+Participation in this survey is voluntary and you can choose not to answer any individual question or all of the questions.
 However, we hope that you will participate in this survey since your views are important.

-At this time, do you want to ask me anything about the surve May I begin the interview now? ∍y?
-Signature of interviewer: Date: RESPONDENT AGREES TO BE INTERVIEWED 1 RESPONDENT DOES NOT AGREE TO BE INTERVIEWED .
-2 → END 1
+At this time, do you want to ask me anything about the survey?
+May I begin the interview now?

+Signature of interviewer: \\\\

+Date:

+RESPONDENT AGREES TO BE INTERVIEWED . .
+1 RESPONDENT DOES NOT AGREE TO BE INTERVIEWED .
+2 -- END

 NO. QUESTIONS AND FILTERS CODING CATEGORIES SKIP 101 RECORD THE TIME.
 HOUR 102 First I would like to ask some questions about you and your household.
 For most of the time until you were 12 years old, did you live in a city, in a town, or in the countryside?
 CITY 1 TOWN 2 COUNTRYSIDE 3 103 How long have you been living continuously in (NAME OF CURRENT PLACE OF RESIDENCE)?
 YEARS IF LESS THAN ONE YEAR, RECORD '00' YEARS.
-ALWAYS 1,105 104 Just before you moved here, did you live in a city, in a town, or in the countryside?
-CITY 1 TOWN 2 COUNTRYSIDE 3 105 In what month and year were you born?
-MONTH 106 How old were you at your last birthday?
+ALWAYS ]+105 104 Just before you moved here, did you live in a city, in a town, or in the countryside?
+CITY 105 In what month and year were you born?
+MONTH 98 DON'T KNOW MONTH 98 YEAR 1 DON'T KNOW YEAR 9998 106 How old were you at your last birthday?
 COMPARE AND CORRECT 105 AND/OR 106 IF INCONSISTENT.
 AGE IN COMPLETED YEARS 107 Have you ever attended school?
-YES >111 108 What is the highest level of school you attended: primary, secondary, or higher?
-2 PRIMARY 1 SECONDARY 2 HIGHER 3 109 What is the highest (grade/form/year) you completed at that level?2 GRADE
+YES -+111 108 What is the highest level of school you attended: primary, secondary, or higher?
+PRIMARY 109 What is the highest (grade/form/year) you completed at that level?2 GRADE

 Wording of this paragraph should be modified in countries where participation is legally required.

 Revise according to the local education system.